The musical Wardles

 James was initially employed by needlemaker Benjamin Tatham of Kensington and the family lived in Nottingham Road.

-….
-James also had a daughter, Sarah Ann, born in 1835, who married joiner Amos Johnson, eldest son of joiner James ‘Jimmy’ Johnson and Jane (nee Bramley) in July 1859.
+Their eldest child was daughter, Sarah Ann, born on November 27th, 1835.
+She married joiner Amos Johnson, eldest son of joiner James ‘Jimmy’ Johnson and Jane (nee Bramley) on July 26th, 1859.

-After this the couple went to live in Sacheveral Street, Derby – where daughter Sarah Ann junior was born in August 1859 — then on to Stoke Prior, Worcestershire in the mid-1860’s, before returning to Ilkeston about 1875 with six children, to live in Tutin Street and then in North Street.
+After this the Johnson couple went to live in Sacheveral Street, Derby – where their daughter Sarah Ann junior was born in August 20th 1860 — then on to Stoke Prior, Worcestershire in the mid-1860’s, before returning to Ilkeston about 1875 with six children, to live in Tutin Street and then in North Street.

-Amos died in that street in November 1902 and Sarah Ann continued to live there with her son and joiner Albert and his family before going to live with daughter Sarah Ann and her husband Isaac Meer, a needlemaker, in Albany Street.
+Amos died in that street on January 25th, 1902 and Sarah Ann continued to live there with her son and joiner Albert and his family before going to live with daughter Sarah Ann and her husband Isaac Meer, a needlemaker, in Albany Street.

 Almost up to her death Sarah Ann was reported to be in good health, wonderfully active, a keen reader of newspapers and with a lively interest in current affairs.
 On Sunday evenings she would enjoy listening to son Herbert play hymns on his organ, singing along with him.